-During 2011, non-sponsorship related fees of an aggregate of approximately S\$163,000 were paid to the Company's sponsor, CIMB Bank Berhad, Singapore Branch, almost all of which was paid in connection with its role as the Manager of the Rights Issue completed in September 2011.
+During 2012, non-sponsorship related fees of an aggregate of approximately S\$76,000 (excluding GST) were paid to the Company's sponsor, CIMB Bank Berhad, Singapore Branch, in connection with its role as the Manager of the Exchange Offer completed in July 2012.

-The Directors are pleased to present their report to the members together with the audited financial statements of the Group for the financial year ended 31 December 2011 and the statement of financial position of the Company as at 31 December 2011 and statement of changes in equity of the Company for the financial year ended 31 December 2011.
+The Directors are pleased to present their report to the members, together with the audited financial statements of the Group for the financial year ended 31 December 2012 and the statement of financial position of the Company as at 31 December 2012 and statement of changes in equity of the Company for the financial year ended 31 December 2012.